Project-Lasco/S3-Server/README.md

 ## Getting Started

 To set up the server for local development, follow these instructions:
+1. ssh data.lascoapp.com
-1. `cd /home/ubuntu/data.lascoapp.com && python3 github_watch.py`
+2. `cd /home/ubuntu/data.lascoapp.com && python3 github_watch.py`

 You can also `screen python3 github_watch.py` to run it in the background.
 The script will watch for changes in github, and pull if necessary.